Western Digital takes legal action to block sale of Toshiba's chip unit

 Toshiba has said any move would not affect joint venture operations because it does not apply to SanDisk employees.

-Despite the fresh setback, Toshiba shares climbed 3.4 percent, buoyed by news that progress is being made towards capping some of its nuclear liabilities in the United States - another major headache.
+Despite the fresh setback, Toshiba shares climbed 3.4 percent, buoyed by news that progress is being made toward capping some of its nuclear liabilities in the United States - another major headache.

 The owners of the unfinished Vogtle power plant in Georgia led by Southern Co (SO.N) have to come to a preliminary agreement to cap Toshiba's responsibility for its guarantees on the project at about $3.6 billion, people familiar with the matter said on Sunday.